Acting (M.F.A. and Certificate)

 DRAM 723a, Voices for Animation and Other Mediums This course is an introduction to creating voices for animation.
 Students explore a variety of speech exercises including shifting vocal tract posture, tone, placement, and tempo to develop unique character voices.
 Actors practice developing multiple character voices through working with original illustrations, animation copy, and various exercises to recall, embody, and sustain the voices consistently in performance.
 This course also offers instruction in various voice acting modalities taught by guest artists.
 Cynthia Santos DeCure

-DRAM 733a, Mapping the Energetic Body A less reactive nervous system allows you to attend to the situation at hand, to listen and respond with courage and clarity.
-A healthy relationship with your physical and energetic body creates confidence and agency.
-Mapping the route to your own energetic signature via breath work, yoga asana, and qigong forms will pave the way for connection and transformation.
-This is a deep, challenging, and calming group practice.
+DRAM 733a, Mapping the Energetic Body A well-toned nervous system allows you to immerse in the situation at hand to listen and respond with courage and clarity.
+Understanding your own energetic signature via breath work, yoga asana, and qigong forms will help you feel where you are blocked both physically and emotionally.
+This class is designed to provide you with practices you can integrate into your own personal warm-up repertoire and to help you cultivate your greatest strength as an actor and a human: your ability to be present and open.
 Annie Piper

 DRAM 743b, Professional Preparation and Audition Workshop This workshop addresses the complex social and artistic dynamics of theater auditions and gives students a chance to further develop their personal practice and craft in preparation for pursuing opportunities in the field.
 Students receive sides to prepare, work with a reader, and are asked to make adjustments in real time, as well as to observe each other closely with generosity in an effort to develop confidence in best practices and their own individuality.
 Tamilla Woodard